Automating Label Placement in CAD Drawings Using Minkowski Sums and Convex Hulls for Obstacle Detection

 Problem Description

-To achieve a collision-free placement of the new label for the example above, we’re using a concept in Computational Geometry called Minkowski Sums.
-The concept of Minkowski Sums of two polygons is defined as a set of points extracted by summing all pairs of points from the 2 polygons.
+1- Minkowski Sums of two polygons is defined as a set of points computed by summing all pairs of points from the 2 polygons.

-- Clip the resulting polygons from Minkowski Sums from the main placement line
+4- Clip the Minkowski Sums out of the main placement line as the resulting shapes represent the collision space.

 Sample code